Lines of credit: What they are & how they work

 Business line of credit

 Business lines of credit can be used by organizations to cover their operating costs and other business-related expenses.
 Depending on the agreement, they could be secured or unsecured.
-In the case of secured business lines of credit, collateral could take the form of assets such as property, equipment, inventory or investments.
+Collateral for secured business lines of credit could be:

 How to get a line of credit